letizia-sorrentino/recipe-app-project/README.md

 The front-end project was created using:

-- React
+- React;
-- Redux Toolkit
+- Redux Toolkit;
-- CSS
+- CSS;

-- The Joi validation library
+It also features the following libraries:
-- Canva for logo design and pictures.
+- Joi for validation;

-It also features the following packages: React Router Dom for navigation and Toastify React for displaying messages to the user.
+- React Router Dom library for links and navigation;
+- Toastify React to handle user notifications;

+Logo and all images are designed with Canva.

 Recipes are provided by the free version of the spoonacular API, which allows a limited number of API calls per day.